Nell254/Storing-Big-Data/README.md

 # Data Engineering: Storing Big Data Predict

 © Explore Data Science Academy

 Completing this predict was one of the requirements for successfully finishing Explore AI's Data Engineering course and earning the Data Engineer certification.
+Links to the solutions are next to the respective assessments

 ## Overview